JamesKindon/jkindon.github.io/_posts/2021-11-19-fslogix-container-replication-with-bvckup2.md

 For any queries, the [support forum](https://bvckup2.com/support/forum/topic/438) is typically my go to in the first instance.

-It's also worth noting that there are a few other awesome utilities available which are [great additions to the toolbag](https://iobureau.com/#peanuts)
+It's also worth noting that there are a few other awesome utilities available which are [great additions to the toolbag](https://iobureau.com/#peanuts), along with both Diskovery (a data storage inspection tool) and CCSIO (Cold-cache Sequential I/O Benchmark) [available here](https://iobureau.com/)

 ### Backup Settings